agda/agda-stdlib/paper/paper.md

 The library has had a synergistic relationship with Agda itself, both testing and motivating new language features.
 For example, since Agda supports many incompatible language extensions, `agda-stdlib` is structured modularly to remain compatible with different combinations of extensions.
-Each module requests only the minimal expressive power it needs and to facilitate this Agda now categories extensions as "infective" (affecting all import*ing* modules), "coinfective" (affecting all import*ed* modules) or "neither".
+Each module requests only the minimal expressive power it needs and to facilitate this Agda now categorises extensions as "infective" (affecting all import*ing* modules), "coinfective" (affecting all import*ed* modules) or "neither".
 The library has also served as a test bed for alternative approaches to defining co-inductive data types in Agda.

 # Design